matyson/pvQ/README.md

-# pv Queries server
+# pv Queries

-Simple api to query EPICS PVs using pyEpics.
+Simple api to query EPICS PVs using some python channel access client.